Typico-Games/ConnecterSystem/README.md

 # InteractionSystem
 Simple general purpose interaction system used with a set of plugins developed by Typico Games.

-## Interaction Configuration
-### GroupSelection option
-- group actors you want to select in viewport.
-- Fill GroupSelection property inside BoxTrigger actor
-- Press AddActorsToSelection

-### Manual Option
-Add elements inside InteractionTargets_BeginOverlap or InteractionTargets_EndOverlap
+Actors implementing ISInteractionInterace can be triggered with TriggerComponent or any ready made general usage triggers.

-## BoxTrigger
+## Trigger Component
-- Stepping into or out-of box collision triggers event config
+-main component responsible for triggering interactions.